FabricFabricHarness

 };

-The config is dynamically loaded; you can use TypeScript freely.
+The config is loaded dynamically — you can use TypeScript freely (imports, type checks, conditional logic, etc.).

 Precedence